aamm/caerbannog/README.md

 # Limitations

+See the counter examples for more information.

 ## Accessing Bash variables from Python code inside of a Bash block

 ## Multiple levels of context switching in nested blocks

 ## Concurrency

+You may have several threads on the Python world, and several processes on the Bash world, but only one thread or process at a time can access the other world at a time.
+Concurrent accesses to the other world may have non- deterministic results which includes deadlocks.